The King of Pop purveys his kingdom of Perfection better known as that cultural phenomenon of a double album entitled “Thriller” in 1983.

 What I feel truly broke the Virgo’s mental state which in turn contributed in eventually taking his life was Michael Jackson realizing he had created work that was as close to perfection as humanly possible with his double album, “Thriller”.

-Nearly every track from “Thriller” was released as a hit single that in turn would stay at number one far longer than initially expected, which in turn would delay the release of the next subsequent hit track from said album.
-It’s been said that at any given moment during the duration of the year 1984 a song from “Thriller” was being played over the radio waves somewhere on the globe and to this day it remains the best selling album of all time.
+Jackson’s hubris was knowing none of his labors following his 1983 masterpiece would even remotely come close to the vicinity of perfection.
+Nearly every track from “Thriller” was released as a hit single that in turn would stay at number one far longer than initially expected, which would then delay the release of the next subsequent hit track from said album.
+It’s been said that at any given moment for the duration of the year 1984 a song from “Thriller” was being played over the radio waves somewhere on the globe and to this day it remains the best selling album of all time.
 Perfection!

 But Perfection, which for the Virgo is their ultimate state of existence, can also be their worst enemy.
 For just when every possible ounce of popularity or exposure had been squeezed out of that warhorse album of never ending Top 10 hits is when word first emerged of Michael Jackson’s mysterious disorders, diseases, and conditions of the skin along with his desperate attempts to eradicate them.